some-ip-com/open-someip-spec/src/someip-sd.rst

 * Adding 1 Multicast Option UDP to Subscribe Eventgroup Ack if multicast events are required.
 * Understanding and acting according to the Endpoint and Multicast Options transported as described above.
 * Overwriting preconfigured values (e.g. IP Addresses and Ports) with the information of these Endpoint and Multicast Options.
 * Interpreting incoming IPv4 and IPv6 Endpoint Options as SD endpoints instead of the Address and Port number in the outer layers.

+.. feat_req:: 🎯
+    :id: feat_req_someipsd_1157
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+.. rst-class:: compact

+The Client and Server shall implement the "SD Endpoint option":

+* Interpreting incoming IPv4 and IPv6 Endpoint Options as SD endpoints instead of the Address and Port number in the outer layers.

 .. feat_req:: ⓘ